kbroman/miner_book/docs/stand_on_tower.md

-# Building a tower and jumping on type
+# Building a tower and jumping on top